"Bass solo, take one. (echo)

 - Emma Anzai of Sick Puppies is just as well known as lead singer/guitarist Shim Moore.
 Due to their nature as a 3 piece band, Anzai's bass has a lot of room to shine,and each album sees her stepping up to the mic more and more often from simple backing vocals, to vocal tag team and outright taking the lead here and there.
 She's also considered very attractive.

-- Tom Araya, the bassist and lead vocalist/frontman of Slayer.
+- Tom Araya is lead vocalist and frontman of Slayer.

 - During her stint with Kittie, Talena Atfield was the band's undisputed Ms. Fanservice.